We all want to understand our customers a little better. This article helps you achieve that.

 To help you on your way, we’ve outlined a few pointers that will help make sure your new digital marketing plan, customer experience strategy, or general communication approach sticks.

-#1: Enrich your customer profiles with psychographic data
+#1: Enrich your customer profiles

 However, translating all those numbers and statistics into broad psychological traits can be difficult.
 Here’s where it pays off to do some homework before diving into your dataset head-first.
 First, try to figure out what specific type of indicators you are looking for and what they might say about a person’s predicted behavior.